How to Hand Over to Your Day-Of Coordinator

 Like, from the beginning of your planning if possible.

-It'll just make life so much easier later on.
+It'll make life so much easier later on.

-...you can literally just pull things out and drop them into your handover folder.
+You can just literally pull things out and drop them into your handover folder.

-...especially if you're still in the early stages.
+(...especially if you're still in the early stages)

 Then you can check my Wedding Planning bundle here.

-If you’re already close to your wedding day and things are kind of everywhere.
+But ...if you’re already close to your wedding day and things are kind of everywhere.

 Don’t stress.